genesiscommunitysuccess/docs/docs/04_front-end/01_basics/04_package-json-basics.md

 Last but not least, the `dependencies` section contains a list of your app's dependencies and their versions.

 :::info
 This includes **@genesislcap** dependencies.
-This is where you would change their versions to upgrade to a newer version of the platform.
+This is where you can change the dependency versions to upgrade to a newer version of the platform.
 :::

 ```javascript